 Millennials especially care about where their food comes from.
-They are more interested in having a relationship with their food, knowing how it was produced, and having the information necessary to make an informed decision.
+They are more interested in having a relationship with their food—tracing it back through the supply chain to its origins, knowing what processes it went through, knowing how it was produced, and having the information necessary to make an informed decision.

 “Every part of a brand’s personality needs to come across as being genuine, real, and connected to the same things that millennials are interested in,” explains Norty Cohen, founder and CEO of digital ad firm Moosylvania.